 - Martini: Shake the gin with dry vermouth and a few drops of olive brine for a savory martini; garnish with an olive and thyme sprig.

-- Herbal Spritzer: Create a light and bubbly drink by mixing with sparkling water, a splash of elderflower syrup, and a twist of lemon.
+- Herbal Spritzer: Create a light and bubbly drink by mixing it with sparkling water, a splash of elderflower syrup, and a twist of lemon.

 - Negroni: Mix equal amounts with Campari and Sweet Vermouth and serve over a cube of ice with an orange peel.